Cannabis

 • addiction (Cannabis Use Disorder),

-Cannabis can have medical benefits and may help improve symptoms for some health conditionals.
+Cannabis can help some people with certain health problems.
 If you are thinking about using cannabis for your health, talk to your doctor or another health care provider first.

-Even if Cannabis is used for medical reasons, people still have to follow the law.
-This includes rules about impaired driving and the Smoke-Free Ontario Act
+Even if Cannabis is used for medical reasons, you still have to follow the law.
+This includes rules about impaired driving and smoke free spaces.

 Cannabis use can cause unpleasant, unwanted or negative effects on your brain and body, including: